Test vectors and central L-values for GL(2): Introduction

 It is useful to have a more explicit version of this formula for certain applications like equidistribution, nonvanishing, subconvexity, $p$-adic $L$-functions, etc.\ (see, e.g., \cite{popa}, \cite{MW}, \cite{FW}, \cite{hsieh}).
 In particular, it is not even obvious from \eqref{intro-waldform} that $L(1/2, \pi_L \otimes \Omega) \ge 0$, as predicted by the Grand Riemann Hypothesis.
 This positivity result was subsequently shown by Jacquet and Chen \cite{JC} using a trace formula identity.

 Explicit versions of \eqref{intro-waldform} have been considered by many authors under various assumptions, e.g., Gross \cite{gross-svf}, Zhang \cite{zhang}, Xue \cite{xue}, Popa \cite{popa}, the second author and Whitehouse \cite{MW}, Murase \cite{murase}, Hida \cite{hida-kyoto} and Hsieh \cite{hsieh}.
 These explicit formulas rely on picking out a suitable {\em test vector} $\phi$ in \eqref{intro-waldform}.
 All of these works rely on the theta correspondence (as did \cite{wald}), except for \cite{MW} which uses the trace formula identity from \cite{JC}.
 The only assumption in \cite{MW} is that $\pi$ and $\Omega$ have disjoint ramification, i.e., for any finite place $v$ of $F$, $\pi$ and $\Omega$ are not both ramified at $v$.
-In this case one has a natural choice for the test vector $\phi$ from the work of Gross and Prasad \cite{GP} on \emph{local test vectors}.
+In this case one has a natural choice for the test vector $\phi$ from the work of Gross and Prasad \cite{GP} on \emph{local} test vectors.
 In \cite{MW}, it was noted that this restriction of disjoint ramification is not essential to the method and could be removed if one had a reasonable way to define the test vector $\phi$ in a more general setting.

-One of the main local results of this paper (see Theorems \ref{intro-tv-split}, \ref{intro-tv-inert} below) is to obtain test vectors in the case of joint ramification under certain conditions.
+The main local results of this paper (see Theorems \ref{intro-tv-split}, \ref{intro-tv-inert} below) are the existence and characterization of suitable local test vectors in the case of joint ramification under certain conditions.
 This allows us to extend the formula of \cite{MW} to these cases.
 To be precise, for a finite place $v$ of $F$, let $c(\pi_v)$ be the (exponent of) the conductor of $\pi_v$ and $c(\Omega_v)$ be the (exponent of) the ``$F$-conductor'' of $\Omega$ (see \eqref{conductor-of-Omega}).
 Then we make the following assumption:

 In particular, if the level $N=\prod_{v < \infty} \varpi_v^{c(\pi_v)}$ of $\pi$ is squarefree, there is no condition on $\Omega$.
 We note a consequence of our determination of test vectors is that assumption \eqref{tameramcond} implies $D$ and $\Omega$ do not have joint ramification at any finite place.